UdayRathod/terraform-eks/readme.md

 - 🔐 Secrets and ConfigMaps for sensitive configuration
 - 🧾 Resource Quotas and Limit Ranges per namespace
 - 📊 Monitoring with Prometheus and Grafana
-- 🚀 Argo CD Deployment as Gitops tool
+- 🚀 Argo CD for GitOps-based deployment
+- 🔄 GitHub Actions CI/CD for Docker image builds and deployment automation

 ---